-Bold formatting denotes that the identified provision is the subject of the subsequent text (e.g., (d) or Sec.
-2 (a)).
-Numbers and names of sections, subsections, and paragraphs (except definitions) added by the bills are enclosed in single quotation marks for clarity (e.g., '(a)').
-Entries describing provisions in a bill are summaries or paraphrases, with direct quotes enclosed in double quotation marks.
-Page numbers in this table refer to pages in the pdf version of this report.
-Underlined text is used in selected cases as a visual aid to highlight differences with a corresponding provision in other bills or laws that might otherwise be difficult to discern.
-Related provisions in different proposals are adjacent to each other.
-H.R.
-1731 serves as the basis for comparison.
-The names of titles, sections, and some paragraphs are stated the first time a provision from them is discussed in the table, but only the number, to the paragraph level or higher, is used thereafter.
-For the PCNA, some provisions appear out of sequence in the table.
-In such cases, the section number is repeated before a provision from a previously cited section that appears immediately below an entry on a provision from another section.
-(For example, the entry Sec.
-3. Authorizations for Preventing, Detecting, Analyzing, and Mitigating Cybersecurity Threats is used the first time a provision from that section is discussed, but the next appearance of one of its provisions occurs immediately after an entry for Sec.
-9. Construction and Preemption and is therefore labelled Sec.
-3(c)(3).
-That is followed immediately by a discussion of subsection (a), which is not preceded by a section number.)
-The entry "[Similar to NCPAA]" means that the text in that provision in the PCNA is closely similar in meaning but not identical to the corresponding provision in the NCPAA.
-See the "Glossary of Abbreviations in the Table" for meanings of those abbreviations.
+- Related provisions in the two titles are adjacent to each other, with the NCPAA serving as the basis for comparison.16 As a result, many provisions of the PCNA appear out of sequence in the table. - Bold formatting denotes that the identified provision is the subject of the subsequent text (e.g., (d) or Sec.
+102 (a)). - Numbers and names of sections, subsections, and paragraphs (except definitions) added to existing laws by the bills are enclosed in single quotation marks (e.g., 'Sec.
+111(a)'). - Underlined text (visible only in the pdf version) is used in selected cases as a visual aid to highlight differences with a corresponding provision in the other bill that might otherwise be difficult to discern. - The names of titles, sections, and some paragraphs are stated the first time a provision from them is discussed in the table-for example, Sec.
+103. Authorizations for Preventing, Detecting, Analyzing, and Mitigating Cybersecurity Threats-but only the number, to the paragraph level or higher, is used thereafter. - In cases where a provision of the PCNA is out of sequence from that immediately above it, as much of the provision number is repeated as is needed to make its origin clear.
+For example, on p.
+14, a provision from Sec.
+103 is described immediately after an entry for Sec.
+109 and is therefore labelled Sec.
+103(c)(3).
+That is followed immediately by an entry labelled (a), which is a subsection of Sec.
+103 and therefore is not preceded by the section number. - Page numbers cited within the table are hyperlinked to the provisions they reference in the table; the page numbers themselves refer to pages in the pdf version of the report. - Explanatory notes on provisions are enclosed in square brackets.
+Also, the entry "[Similar to NCPAA]" means that the text in that provision in the PCNA is closely similar in text, with no significant difference in meaning, to the corresponding provision in the NCPAA. "[Identical to NCPAA]" means that there are no differences in language in the two provisions.